sendgrid/sendgrid-ruby/README.md

 This Gem allows you to quickly and easily send emails through SendGrid's Web API using native Ruby.

-You can read our official documentation on the Web API's Mail feature <a href="https://sendgrid.com/docs/API_Reference/Web_API/mail.html">here.</a>
+You can read our official documentation on the Web API's Mail feature [here](https://sendgrid.com/docs/API_Reference/Web_API/mail.html).

 ## Installation